From smart motorways to watching TV in self-driving cars, here are some driving laws you might have missed in 2022.

 There’s also more pressure on drivers to switch to electric cars, which isn’t easy given that the initial cost for an EV is £20,000 upwards.

-The government is considering allowing nurse practitioners to conduct medical questionnaires to determine if you’re fit to drive.
+The government is allowing healthcare professionals - for example, nurse practitioners - to conduct medical questionnaires to determine if you’re fit to drive.
 Previously, only GPs were allowed to do this.

 New homes to have EV charging points fitted by law in 2022

-Infrastructure around charging points has been a barrier for people considering switching EVs.
+Infrastructure around charging points has been a barrier for people considering switching to electric cars.

-But this year all new builds in England will have to install EV charging points.
+But from June this year, all new builds in England will have to install EV charging points.
 This will be a legal requirement.

 The new charging points should be installed in new-build homes, new supermarkets and any other building that’s having major renovations.